Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 **Block printing, shorthand, cursive forms, and ordinary signed writing**

-This paper is a native anchor of the `Writing and Representation in Sutton SignWriting` series.
+This paper develops the handwriting and material-practice argument in *Writing and Representation in Sutton SignWriting*.

 It follows *Iconicity, Convention, and Legibility* and prepares the ground for *Human Writing and Machine Encoding*.

-The earlier papers in this lane argue that SignWriting is plane-based, authored, and conventionally legible.
+The earlier papers in this series argue that SignWriting is plane-based, authored, and conventionally legible.

 This paper asks a more ordinary question: